 Kitage [kit-ahj] noun – a small space in your garage you convert into a makeshift kitchen that ultimately leads to misery.

-Our kitage had a refrigerator, a microwave sitting on a card table and a hot plate that I would use to make our nightly meals.
+Our kitage had a refrigerator, a microwave on a card table, and a hot plate I would use to make our nightly meals.
 If you follow us, you know my cooking is my happy place.
-In 2004 it was my misery.
+In 2004, it was my misery.
 We had no sink.
 We used the small sink in the bathroom to wash our dishes.